 Safety-check your horse’s stall, run, paddock, or pasture for anything that might injure him should he panic.

-If the extent of the fireworks and your horse’s likely reaction warrant it, think about moving him to another, quieter location for the duration of the display.
+If the extent of the noise and your horse’s likely reaction warrants it, think about moving him to another, quieter location for the duration of the display.

 Consider sedation.
 “Talk to your vet, of course,” advises H&R’s consulting veterinarian, Dr. Barb Crabbe.“ Acepromazine is a safe standby, and the newer under-the-tongue gel is something you, as the owner, can easily administer yourself.”